brian-rose/daes-grad-handbook/policies.md

 ## Mentorship

 Seeking out and cultivating productive, supportive advising and mentoring relationships is vitally important to the academic and professional success of graduate students.
 These relationships also enrich the culture of collaboration and scholarly enterprise within DAES, ASRC, UAlbany, and the greater atmospheric science community.
 Good mentoring and advising relationships require active participation and engagement from both the student and advisor/mentor.
-To achieve the goals of productive and equitable advising and mentoring across DAES and ASRC, mentorship guidelines are included starting on page 20 to provide a starting point for important conversations and a framework for advising to help both students and advisors achieve success.
+To achieve the goals of productive and equitable advising and mentoring across DAES and ASRC, [mentorship guidelines are included here](mentorship.md) to provide a starting point for important conversations and a framework for advising to help both students and advisors achieve success.

 ## Graduate Student Activity Reports

-All students are required to submit a yearly graduate student activity form at the end of the spring semester.
-The form (link sent by The Graduate Program Director each year) covers the concluding academic year and includes: 1) publications; 2) presentations (both oral and poster); 3) awards; 4) outreach, service, and engagement activities within/to the department/university, professional societies, the greater community, etc.; 5) a short description of progress toward degree; and, 6) a plan for progress towards degree and professional development during the next academic year.
+All students are required to submit a yearly graduate student activity form at the end of the Spring semester.
+The form (link sent by The Graduate Program Director each year) covers the concluding academic year and includes:
+1. publications;
+2. presentations (both oral and poster);
+3. awards;
+4. outreach, service, and engagement activities within/to the department/university, professional societies, the greater community, etc.;
+5. a short description of progress toward degree; and,
+6. a plan for progress towards degree and professional development during the next academic year.

 This last section should be written in consultation with the student’s advisor(s) after meeting to evaluate progress and establish goals for the upcoming year.
 Students who fail to submit these reports are subject to sanctions by the Program Committee.

 ## Office Space